getlantern/lantern-roadmap/lep/Go_Proxy_Layer.md

 ### Will Team Lantern be able to maintain and hack on Go code?

-Ox is currently the only team member who has been doing a lot of Go programming, although Go is still relatively new to him too.
+Ox is currently the only team member who has been doing Go programming, although Go is still relatively new to him too.
 Aranhoide and Reginald have gotten to review the statshub codebase, which is written in Go.

 One of the benefits that organizations using Go sometimes site is that the language itself is easy to learn quickly(18).